dillionmegida/dillionmegida.com/src/pages/p/react-render-props-simplified.md

 export default Component
 ```

 This component is very easy to use.
 Any component that uses this will have to provide a `header`, `paragraph` and `increaseCounter` prop to change the count state.
-These determines what would be displayed on the UI.
+These determine what would be displayed on the UI.

 Now imagine we wanted a smaller component to use this component, but with a different header level.
 We'd need another prop like so: